slatedocs/slate/source/index.html.md

 ## Where did the **Chapter/Section** numbers go?

-These are temporarily removed until the site tree settles down, and will likely be replaced.
+These are temporarily removed until the site tree settles down, and ~will likely~ may be replaced.
+We have not yet worked out the implementation of numbering on re-usable sections.

-## Why are we splitting the [Everything Inkling][3] page?

-This body of work includes overlapping sections with similar names, which is confusing to the reader and breaks Slate functionality.
-In addition, we're conjoining a notional, concept-based approach with a concrete, lexicon-based approach.

-That said, the modular nature of this implementation allows us to continue to pursue this approach as long as we address name collision.
-Further, as they say in my neighborhood, _¿porque no dos?_ Using the modular approach, we can build topical as well as comprehensive Inkling pages out of the same bucket of [includes][6].

 ## What are Modular pages?

 Slate supports the notion of [includes][6], which allow us to put the documentation into a database of sorts and rebuild it from parts.
 This works by holding the pages in the `includes` folder.
 A display page is made by adding an `includes` section to the front matter, and then listing the included pages in order.

+## How do I report issues?

+File an issue at https://bonsai.phacility.com and tag Documentation project

 ## What about headers/footers/toc_footers?

 These are still being designed.
-It seems like there's likely to be a full-width header including primary-nav to all sections.
+There's likely to be a full-width header including primary-nav to all sections.

 ## How do I get back to the beginning?